ℹ️Glossary

 Transition risks and opportunities

-Awareness and popularisation
+Awareness and popularization

 For more information, refer to the Bilan Carbone® methodological guide.